adilsoukaini/adilsoukaini/README.md

 - 👋 Hi, I’m @adilsoukaini
 - 👀 I’m interested in tech and programing
 - 🌱 I’m currently learning to become a full stack developer
-- 💞️ I’m looking to collaborate on anything that has to do with react js libary nad web development😉
+- 💞️ I’m looking to collaborate on anything that has to do with react js libary or MERN stack and web development😉
 - 📫 How to reach me adil.soukaini@uit.ac.ma